 - 4.4 Trip between Karuizawa and Tokyo by Shinkansen

-- 4.5 Trip to Nikko or Kinugawa-Onsen from Shinjuku or Ikebukuro by direct limited express train, Nikko or Kinugawa
+- 4.5 Trip to Nikko or Kinugawa-Onsen from Shinjuku or Ikebukuro by the limited express train, Nikko or Kinugawa

-- 4.6 Trip to Nikko from Tokyo by Shinkansen and local train
+- 4.6 Trip to Nikko from Tokyo by the Shinkansen and a local train

-- 4.7 Trip to Gala Yuzawa from Tokyo by Shinkansen
+- 4.7 Trip to Gala Yuzawa from Tokyo by the Shinkansen

 - 4.9 Trip between Narita Airport and Tokyo, Shinagawa, Shinjuku or Yokohama by Narita Express